crubier/lil/README.md

 Once you are ready to install the **lil** framework into (framework_path), do the following:

-1. Clone this repository in your desktop
+1. Clone this repository in your desktop:

 		cd (framework_path)
 		git clone https://github.com/crubier/lil.git

-	(framework_path) should now contain only one folder called lil, containing the repository files
+	(framework_path) should now contain only one folder called lil, containing the repository files.

-2. Launch Eclipse / Xtext and switch to a fresh new workspace wherever on your machine, but NOT inside of the folder you just cloned
+2. Launch Eclipse / Xtext and switch to a fresh new workspace wherever on your machine, but NOT inside of the folder you just cloned:

 		Eclipse  >>  File  >>  Switch Workspace  >>  Other...  >>
 		Pick a new folder, typically (framework_path)/workspace  >>  Ok

-	(framework_path) should now contain two folders : workspace, and lil
+	(framework_path) should now contain two folders : lil, and workspace

-3. Import the 4 Projects found in (framework_path)/lil/projects/ into your workspace
+3. Import the 4 Projects found in (framework_path)/lil/projects/ into your workspace:

 		Eclipse  >>  File  >>  Import  >>
 		General  >>  Existing projects into workspace  >>  Next  >>
 		Select root directory : (framework_path)/lil/projects/  >>
 		Select all  >>  Uncheck Copy projects into workspace  >>  Finish

-	Your eclipse packages explorer view should now display 4 projects in your workspace
+	Your eclipse packages explorer view should now display 4 projects in your workspace.

-4. Build the language infrastructure
+4. Build the language infrastructure:

 		Eclipse package explorer view  >>  go to "com.crubier.lil/launch"  >>
 		Right-click "Generate lil infrastructure.launch"  >>
 		"Run as"  >>  "Generate lil infrastructure"  >>
 		Wait during the language infrastructure generation

-	Your Eclipse console view should now indicate that the MWE2 workflow succeeded without errors
+	Your Eclipse console view should now indicate that the MWE2 workflow succeeded without errors.

-5. Launch the lil editor runtime Eclipse
+5. Launch the lil editor runtime Eclipse:

 		Eclipse package explorer view  >>  go to "com.crubier.lil/launch"  >>
 		Right-click "Launch lil runtime eclipse.launch"  >>
 		"Run as"  >>  "Launch lil runtime eclipse"  >>
 		Wait until the new eclipse instance is up and running

-	You should now have two Eclipse instances running : The Xtext IDE, and the lil IDE you just launched
+	You should now have two Eclipse instances running : The Xtext IDE, and the lil IDE you just launched.
+	Also, (framework_path) should now contain three folders : lil, workspace, and lilsampleworkspace

-6. Import sample projects into the lil sample workspace
+6. Import sample projects into the lil sample workspace:

 		lil IDE Eclipse  >>  File  >>  Import  >>
 		General  >>  Existing projects into workspace  >> Select root directory : (framework_path)/lil/sample projects/  >>
 		Select all  >>  Uncheck Copy projects into workspace  >>  Finish

-	Your lil IDE packages explorer view should now display the sample project in the lil workspace
+	Your lil IDE packages explorer view should now display the sample project in the lil workspace.

-7. Play with the sample projects
+7. Play with the sample projects:

 		lil IDE Eclipse  >>  Go in any sample project  >> Expand the "src" folder >> Open any "*.lil" file

 	You are done !
-You are now playing with a lil source file, enjoy
+You are now playing with a lil source file, enjoy !

 ## Sources

 **lil** is specified in [Xtext](http://www.eclipse.org/Xtext/).
 So far, due to the xtext architecture, the interaction language specification and the standard framework code are quite intricated, but here is the important files you might want to have a look at:

-- The syntax is defined in [Lil.xtext](com.crubier.lil/src/com/crubier/lil/Lil.xtext)
+- The syntax is defined in [Lil.xtext](projects/com.crubier.lil/src/com/crubier/lil/Lil.xtext)
-- Scoping, validation, code formatting and code generation sources are available here [here](com.crubier.lil/src/com/crubier/lil/)
+- Scoping, validation, code formatting and code generation sources are available [there](projects/com.crubier.lil/src/com/crubier/lil/)